 One of the common challenges I’m noticing artists have about branding is figuring out that one thing that sets them apart from everyone else.

-You hear it often in regards to branding.
+You hear it often in regard to branding.
 I have even said it in my previous blogs.
 Because there’s so much competition for attention in the digital era, you have to be able to distinguish yourself to stand out.
 You need to find what is “unique” about you.

 I realize now that this could be misunderstood.